 6. Decide on your rates

 Pricing is usually a great challenge for the self-employed.
 That’s because no laws are binding on how much you should charge for your services.
 But if you are just dipping your toe in the pool, setting hourly rates is a great way to get started.
 Then as you gain more experience with clients and offer multiple services, adopting value-based pricing/fixed rates might seem better.
-You can also decide to create a catalog for your services and offer them in bundles to build clientele.
+You can also opt to create a service catalog, offering them in bundles to attract new clients and enhance your freelance work portfolio.

 7. Use technology to get ahead of the competition